ionos-deploy-now/documentation/content/docs/faq.md

 ## Can I use Next.js without exporting a static site or incremental static regeneration feature?

-Since we do not yet provide a Nodejs runtime environment, using nextjs without exporting a static page is not possible.
+Since we do not provide a Node.js runtime environment yet, using Next.js without exporting a static page is not possible.
 Incremental static regeneration also requires server-side rendering at runtime, so regeneration of static pages at runtime is not possible.

 ## How do I need to configure the deployment for Angular projects?